Child Custody Laws in India: Different Types, Rights or Responsibilities

 Muslim Law

-• In Shia law, the mother retains the minor child custody till the time son reaches the age of two and daughter reaches the age of 7.
+• In Shia law, the mother retains custody of the minor child until the son reaches the age of two and the daughter reaches 7.

-• Hanafi Law, another Muslim Law allows the mother to have the custody of her son till the age of seven and the custody of the girl, until she reaches her puberty.
+• Hanafi Law, another Muslim Law, allows the mother to have custody of her son till the age of seven and custody of the girl until she reaches puberty.

 • Even after divorce, a mother maintains custody rights, but if she remarries after divorce proceedings in India, custody typically transfers to the father.